 This star shaped, dark brown pod containing seeds is used whole or can be ground to a powder.
-It can be dry roasted or lightly fried in oil.
+It can be dry roasted, ground to a powder or lightly fried in oil.

-It has a stronger liquorice flavour than fennel seeds, and is delicious with meats, in biryanis and masala chai
+It has a stronger liquorice flavour than fennel seeds and wonderful with meats, in biryanis and masala chai

 The turmeric root is usually ground and used as a powder in most savoury dishes.